thefinnlab/psyanim-docs/scenes_and_entities.md

   <img src="./imgs/psyanim_scenes_player_entity.png" />
 </p>

-### e.
-Making our entity move in response to keyboard controls
+## 6. Player Controller: Making our entity move in response to keyboard controls

 Next, let's get our 'player' entity moving around in response to the WASD keyboard controls.